microsoft/BrevE-CLaro/README.md

 Text simplification (TS) is an important area of NLP, and is designed to make written material more accessible to a variety of users.
 However, it has been shown that identifying sentences that _need_ simplification on the first place considerably improves the performance of any TS system.
 Our work is meant to benchmark this.

+See `documents` for documentation about this dataset, and our paper (link TBD) for our findings around CSI and PLI in Spanish.

 If you use BrevE or CLaro in your work, please considering citing our paper: